Storidge/cio-user-guide/getting_started/add_node.md

 ---
-title: Add storage node to persistent storage cluster
+title: Add node
 description: Add storage node to persistent storage cluster for Docker Swarm and Kubernetes
 lang: en-US
 ---

 # Add node

 Expand available capacity and performance by adding new nodes to a cluster.

 Start the node addition by running the `cioctl join-token` command.
 This generates a command string for adding a new node.
 Example:
 ```